stanfordmlgroup/ngboost/README.md

 print('Test NLL', test_NLL)
 ```

-More information about available distributions, scoring rules, learners, tuning, and model interpretation is available in our [vignette](https://github.com/stanfordmlgroup/ngboost/blob/master/examples/vignette.ipynb).
+Details on available distributions, scoring rules, learners, tuning, and model interpretation are available in our [vignette](https://github.com/stanfordmlgroup/ngboost/blob/master/examples/vignette.ipynb), which also includes numerous usage examples.
 Please see our [developer guide](https://github.com/stanfordmlgroup/ngboost/blob/master/examples/dev_vignette.ipynb) for more information on how to add new distributions or scores to NGBoost.

-A [slide deck](https://drive.google.com/file/d/183BWFAdFms81MKy6hSku8qI97OwS_JH_/view?usp=sharing) with an accessible presentation of how NGBoost works is also available.

 ## License
 Apache License 2.0 (see [LICENSE](https://github.com/stanfordmlgroup/ngboost/blob/master/LICENSE)).